What Is Rh Factor?

 Rh Factor Incompatibility

-Normally, being Rh-negative has no risks.
+Most of the time, being Rh-negative has no risks.
 But during pregnancy, being Rh-negative can be a problem if your baby is Rh-positive.
 If your blood and your baby's blood mix, your body will start to make antibodies that can damage your baby's red blood cells.
-This could cause your baby to develop anemia and other problems.
+This is known as Rh sensitization.

 How the Rh Factor Test Is Done